 There is no discount for signing up for both this seminar and another one of our seminars.

-Because we customize each video with your name, you can typically expect the link to the video and digital copy of the book to arrive with an email within 48 hours of when you purchase it.
+Because we customize each video with your name, you can typically expect the link to the video to arrive with an email within 48 hours of when you purchase it.
 If you are in a hurry, let us know and we’ll do our best to do a quick turn-around.

 “I want to enroll, but don’t want the three-week window to start just yet.”
 If you order the video now, just tell us when you want the video link delivered to your inbox (it needn’t be right away).